Father Of Youngest Manchester Attack Victim Pays Tribute To Daughter On Her Birthday

 — Guardian news (@guardiannews) July 4, 2017

-Bromwhich, who recalled being thrown to the ground by the Manchester explosion, said Saffie was “Ariana Grade-obsessed,” and was so happy and elated all night before the explosion took her life.
+Bromwich, who recalled being thrown to the ground by the Manchester explosion, said Saffie was “Ariana Grande-obsessed,” and was so happy and elated all night before the explosion took her life.

 Roussos said his young daughter loved stardom and would have loved having her face be remembered by people across the country.